 The video you create will need to be edited down to as short as you can make it while keeping all the 5 key elements in it.
-Forget the time frames that you’ve seen other videos have.
+Forget the time frames you’ve seen other videos have.
 The 30 second TV ad is dead.
 Most people keep scrolling after 5 seconds of any video.

 Obviously, 5 seconds is way too short to include all 5 key elements in a way that doesn’t look like a literal blur.
 But if you grab people’s attention successfully, maybe they’ll watch half of it.
 If they can relate to it, maybe they’ll watch the entire video.
 If they felt something, maybe they’ll want to watch the next video in the playlist that follows it, and if you give a Call To Action in both the videos, maybe they’ll click that link and you’ll get a new customer.
-Just like that.

 If you’re not sure where to start, you can always make the process even easier by hiring an online marketing agency.